ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 For example, ``NOT 101`` means that expression 101 has not yet matched at this offset.

-A logical combination is passed to Hyperscan at compile time as an expression.
+A logical combination is passed to Vectorscan at compile time as an expression.
 This combination expression will raise matches at every offset where one of its sub-expressions matches and the logical value of the whole expression is *true*.